mui/material-ui/docs/data/base/getting-started/customization/customization.md

 ### Overriding subcomponent slots

-If you want to make changes to a component's rendered HTML structure, you can override the default subcomponents ("slots") using the `slots` and/or `component` prop—see the guide on [Overriding component structure](/base/guides/overriding-component-structure/) for more details.
+If you want to make changes to a component's rendered HTML structure, you can override the default subcomponents ("slots") using the `slots` and/or `component` prop—see ["Shared props" on the Base Usage page](/base/getting-started/usage/#shared-props) for more details.

-The following demo uses the [Unstyled Switch](/base/react-switch/) to show how to create a styled component by applying styles to three of its subcomponent slots: `root`, `thumb`, and `input`.
+The following demo uses [SwitchUnstyled](/base/react-switch/) to show how to create a styled component by applying styles to three of its subcomponent slots: `root`, `thumb`, and `input`.

 Note that although this demo uses [MUI System](/system/styled/) as a styling solution, you are free to choose any alternative.